KnightlessLabs/EasyQuest-Docs/docs/QuestManager/HandlingQuest.md

 `EasyQuestManager.Current.SetQuestObjectReference(GameObject object, string ObjectName, bool Overwrite);`

 The ObjectName is the one you set in the objective, so make sure those match.
 Overwrite is if you want to overwrite a reference if it already has one.
+I recommend calling this in either the object's Start(); or OnEnable(); method.

 For **Collect/Defeat** quest, whenever an object is collected call the method `EasyQuestManager.Current.CheckCollectObj(ItemName);` or `EasyQuestManager.Current.CheckEnemyObj(EnemyName);`, with ItemName/EnemyName being the name you decided for the objective.